mateusz-kolecki/iterator-tools/README.md

 ---

-Library providing tools for working with iterator in convenient way.
-Promotes functional style of working with collections.
-Allowing to define iterators pipeline separately from running consuming iterators.
+Library providing tools for working with iterators in a convenient way.
+Promotes functional style of programming when dealing with `iterable` collections.

+Allowings to define iterators pipeline separately from actually consuming it.
-Allows to iterate and process large collections by avoiding loading all data to memory when possible.
+Allows to process large collections by avoiding loading all data into the memory.

 ## Example: